Stanadyne DS4 and GM PCM.... yea, quite a piece of work.

 Other than that, the ECM probably will do its job, more-or-less all of the time.
 Automotive ECM's have been shown to be rather reliable and there's no particular reason to think this one has a big problem.

 The pump driver module has a reputation of blowing up.
 Yea, probably it deserves it.
 To start with, it appears to use a couple of huge bipolar transistors configured as a high-side switch, and also as a linear current regulator.
 I don't think I would do it that way.
 Using MOSFETs to switch the solenoid valve along with a high-speed PWM current regulator would be a much better solution IMHO.
 The Cummins ISC system, which uses a similar pump control solenoid, uses PWM control.
 The current trace is a straightforward linear 12A current limit.
 That would make a peak power dissipation (not including clamping) of around 100 watts.
+This might be interesting for someone who is circuit-minded.

 The optical sensor has issues.
 It is bathed in diesel fuel, and is at the mercy of whatever is in there.
 Air bubbles?
 Funny thing is that Bosch has a VP44 pump with an optical encoder, as well, and it does not have a bad reputation.
 Does an 8-cylinder VP44 pump exist?
 Perhaps a good retrofit kit would be a VP44 and a new ECM.